Welcome to Saint Monica and Saint James Episcopal Church

 Wednesday: 12:15pm - Said Mass

 Office Hours: Tue-Fri

 2:00 pm to 6:00 pm

 No Matter Who You And How You Identify Or Where You Are In Your Spiritual Journey, You Are Welcome Here!

-St. Monica & St. James is an Anglo-Catholic parish in the heart of D.C.'s historic Capitol Hill neighborhood.
+St. Monica & St. James is a parish in the Anglo-Catholic tradition and is situated in the heart of D.C.'s historic Capitol Hill neighborhood.
 We are under the pastoral care of the Episcopal Diocese of Washington and the Episcopal Church in the United States of America.
 As an Anglo-Catholic Episcopal Church, we are committed to using the two great legacies of the Anglo-Catholic movement -- social justice and worship-centered faith -- to make the Incarnate Word real to a 21st century audience.